nilesh-patil/nilesh-patil.github.io/_posts/2017-03-14-transportation-graph-nyc-taxi-data.md

 ## Final comments

-- Cities are different from other networks in the sense that minor rerouting is usually pretty straighforward i.e. a detour of one block is easy to take and usually does not lead to significant change in cost, time or length of the route.
+- Cities are different from other networks in the sense that minor rerouting is usually pretty straightforward i.e. a detour of one block is easy to take and usually does not lead to significant change in cost, time or length of the route.

 - A city like New York won’t have a single critical location apart from the structural hubs (Metro hubs, airports & bus hubs) – this is pretty apparent from the degree centrality analysis.
 The closest thing to a central location in NYC is its avenues, specifically Broadway & 6th avenue.
 Broadway runs North to South whereas 6th Avenue runs South to North (one-way routes).